 Energy Performance Indicator – A regression analysis based tool to help plant and corporate managers establish a normalized baseline of energy consumption, track annual progress of intensity improvements, energy savings, Superior Energy Performance (SEP) EnPIs, and other EnPIs that account for variations due to weather, production, and other variables.

-Plant Energy Profiler – Helps manufacturing plant managers in the United States identify how energy is being purchased and consumed at their plant and identify potential energy and cost savings.
+Plant Energy Profiler Excel – The Plant Energy Profiler Excel, or PEPEx, is an Excel-based software tool provided by DOE to help industrial plant managers in the United States identify how energy is being purchased and consumed at their plant and identify potential energy and cost savings.

 Managing and Optimizing Your Plant’s Systems and Equipment